InRIS CFM Diversified

 Trading Advisor's Commentaryas of

-The performance of the InRIS CFM Diversified Class I Euro was 1.08% in December.
-The Fund is at -20.27% YTD.
+The performance of the InRIS CFM Diversified Class I Euro was +4.77% in March.

 At month-end, the program maintains its net long Bond and Short Term Interest Rate position.
 Long exposure in Equity and Credit Indices is also maintained.
-The strategy has a flat US dollar position.
+The strategy, meanwhile, moved from a slightly short, to slightly long US dollar position.

 Equity & Credit Indices